deepchin/VisionLab/S7/README.md

 ## Modification done in the resnet model

 1. The first convolution layer is a dilated convolution to increase the receptive field.
 2. GAP of 8x8 matrix is used before flattening the output.
+3. StepLR is used to vary the learning rate.
 3. The model has four block of convolution ,
 	1. First block has Conv2d -> Batch Normalization
 	2. Second block to fourth block has 9 residual block as shown in the diagram above.